Artwalk Programme

 Rob C's Poetry 1/2 Hour will be introduced by Robert P. Clarke.
 There will be Open Mic Slots available bookable in advance at create@artcollab.co.uk

-During the ‘Poetry 1/2 Hour’ Robert P. Clarke will be reading from two of his most recent publications.
+During the ‘Poetry 1/2 Hour’ Robert P. Clarke will be reading from his most recent publications.

 1st Floor